rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/07-Rich_Text_Competition-KAIST.md

 =============

 Although *Information Retrieval* is a well-established research field, only a few attempts have focused on the task of dataset extraction form publications. [@ghavimi2016identifying] tackled this problem using heuristics and dictionaries but encountered several problems.
 Firstly, they gave too much weight to acronyms.
 For example, *NYPD (New York Police Department)* is detected as a dataset name.
-Secondly, they gave too much weight to the year of publication of the datasets because they assumed dataset names are usually followed by the year of publication.
+Secondly, they gave too much weight to the year of publication of the datasets because they assumed that dataset names are usually followed by the year of publication.
 However, this may only apply to Social Sciences publications.
 For example, Computer Science datasets do not appear followed by the publication year so this heuristic cannot detect all posible types of dataset mentions.

 What did you do
 =============